brianmtreese/briantree.se/_posts/2025/09/2025-09-04-angular-20-modern-advanced-animation-concepts.md

 Then it will finish with an opacity of 1.0 and a translation of 0.

-Next, we need to add the `fade-slide-in` class and wire up the new animation:
+Next, we need to add the "fade-slide-in" class and wire up the new animation:

 ```css
 .fade-slide-in {